Today in History: Kwame Nkrumah...

 By 1931, Nigerians constituted the largest group of immigrants in Ghana, driven by economic opportunities in trade and agriculture.

-This influx continued until the 1960s when the population of Nigerian immigrants propagated to about 191,000 by 1963 However, as Ghana faced economic challenges in the late 1960s, public sentiment began to shift against these immigrants.
+This influx continued until the 1960s, when the population of Nigerian immigrants had increased to about 191,000 by 1963.
+However, as Ghana faced economic challenges in the late 1960s, public sentiment began to shift against these immigrants.

 The late 1960s were marked by economic difficulties in Ghana, including high unemployment rates and inflation.
 Many Ghanaians began to perceive foreign nationals as competitors for jobs and resources.

-This sentiment was exacerbated by a growing nationalist movement that sought to prioritize Ghanaians in economic opportunities.
+This sentiment was exacerbated by a growing nationalist movement that sought to prioritise Ghanaians in economic opportunities.

 The Aliens Compliance Order was thus framed as a patriotic initiative aimed at reclaiming jobs for Ghanaians and addressing rising crime rates attributed to foreign nationals